-3.9 Application for Private Hire and Hackney Carriage Licences they are fit and proper, the decision maker will then consider whether it is appropriate, in the circumstances of that particular applicant that the licence should be granted for a lesser (1 year) period.
+3.9 Application for Private Hire and Hackney Carriage Licences proper to hold a licence.
+If they are not then the application will be refused.
+If they are fit and proper, the decision maker will then consider whether it is appropriate, in the circumstances of that particular applicant that the licence should be granted for a lesser (1 year) period.